ksandom/mass/packages-available/SSH/docs/usingCustomSSHAuthentication.md

 # A blanket resultSet

-Given the original scenario, this is problem not what you want, but it may be helpful to you.
+Given the original scenario, this is probably not what you want, but it may be helpful to you.

-Create a macro called personal.macro in the mass home folder in /macros-available (and then symlink to it from macros-enabled).
+Create a macro called personal.macro in the mass home folder in /macros-available (and then symlink to it from macros-enabled within the apporpriate profiles).
 That script should look something like this:

     # Set personal credentials ~ personal
     #onDefine registerForEvent List,finished,personal